HTTPArchive/almanac.httparchive.org/src/content/en/2019/security.md

 By far the most common approach here is to block use of the microphone altogether, with about 9% of pages taking that approach.
 A small number of pages do allow the use of the microphone by their own origin and interestingly, a small selection of pages intentionally allow use of the microphone by any origin loading content in their page.

 ### `X-Frame-Options`
-The [`X-Frame-Options`](https://tools.ietf.org/html/rfc7034) header allows a page to control whether or not it can be placed in an iframe by another page.
+The <a hreflang="en" href="https://tools.ietf.org/html/rfc7034">`X-Frame-Options`</a> header allows a page to control whether or not it can be placed in an iframe by another page.
 Whilst lacking the flexibility of `frame-ancestors` in CSP, mentioned above, it was effective if you didn't require fine grained control of framing.

 We see that the usage of the `X-Frame-Options` header is quite high on both desktop (16.99%) and mobile (14.77%) and can also look more closely at the specific configurations used.